 Section 3050—Designation of Designated Agent To Receive and Deliver Checks

-Designated Agents are government employees who receive and deliver Treasury checks drawn on agency funds, as authorized in a Designation.
-Treasury prefers that agencies schedule all payments to be made by direct deposit to recipients’ accounts instead of paper checks.
-However, under some circumstances, it may be necessary for an agency to pick up or receive checks from a Treasury Financial Center, upon DO approval, for direct delivery to the payee/recipient.
+Designated Agents are government employees who receive and deliver Treasury checks drawn on federal entity funds, as authorized in a Designation.
+Treasury prefers that federal entities schedule all payments to be made by direct deposit to recipients’ accounts instead of paper checks.
+However, under some circumstances, it may be necessary for a federal entity to pick up or receive checks from a Treasury Financial Center, upon DO approval, for direct delivery to the payee/recipient.

-Use FS Form 210DA to designate a specifically named Designated Agent to receive and deliver checks for the agency.
+Use FS Form 210DA to designate a specifically named Designated Agent to receive and deliver checks for the federal entity.

-The agency should enter the ALC corresponding to the department, establishment, or agency, and the bureau or office for which the Designated Agent will receive checks.
+The federal entity should enter the ALC corresponding to the department, establishment, or federal entity, and the bureau or office for which the Designated Agent will receive checks.
 When an individual is designated to receive checks for another organization, a separate FS Form 210DA is required for that department or bureau.

-At the time of designation, the agency should advise the Designated Agents of their legal and ethical responsibilities, as outlined in the CO training for Accountable Officers, module A.
+At the time of designation, the federal entity should advise the Designated Agents of their legal and ethical responsibilities, as outlined in the CO training for Accountable Officers, module A.

 For expiration, revocation, and renewal information, see Sections 3070 and 3075, respectively.